Theory of proximity effect in two-dimensional unconventional superconductor with Rashba spin-orbit interaction: Introduction

-The anomalous proximity effect, triggered by an odd-frequency spin-triplet $s$-wave pairing, shows several interesting physical properties: i) zero-energy peak of the LDOS in the DN \cite{Proximityp,Proximityp2,Higashitani09,Higashitani}, ii) zero-energy peak of the LDOS at rough surface \cite{Bakurskiy}, iii) zero bias conductance peak in quasiparticle transport in the DN/spin-triplet $p$-wave superconductor junctions \cite{Proximityp,Proximityp2,Ikegaya2016}, iv) significant enhancement of the Josephson current at low temperatures in the DN/spin-triplet $p$-wave superconductor junctions \cite{Proximityp3} v) paramagnetic Meissner response \cite{Meissner,WPSKAHBRS98,TAGK05,Meissner10,SuzukiAsano1, SuzukiAsano2,SuzukiAsano3,Lutchyn2017} , and vi) anomalous surface impedance \cite{Asano2011}.
-It has been also shown that the anomalous proximity effect can occur in topologically designed hybrid systems based on conventional spin-singlet $s$-wave superconductor systems with spin--orbit coupling and Zeeman effect \cite{Asano2013,Ikegaya,Ikegaya2016}.
-In addition, there are several studies reporting that odd-frequency pairings appear as a Majorana fermion, which is a special type of SABS in various topological superconducting systems \cite{Asano2013,Stanev,Ebisu,Sau2015,Ebisu2,Klinovaja2016,Cayao, BalatskyTI,Keidel,Breunig,Crepin,Kashuba}.
-Recently, the anomalous proximity effect has been studied considering the classification of the topological nature of the Hamiltonian \cite{Ikegaya2018}.
+The anomalous proximity effect, triggered by an odd-frequency spin-triplet $s$-wave pairing, shows several interesting physical properties: i) ZEP of the LDOS in the DN ~\cite{Proximityp,Proximityp2,Higashitani09,Higashitani}, ii) ZEP of the LDOS at rough surface~\cite{Bakurskiy}, iii) zero bias conductance peak in quasiparticle transport in the DN/spin-triplet $p$-wave superconductor junctions~\cite{Proximityp,Proximityp2,Ikegaya2016}, iv) significant enhancement of the Josephson current at low temperatures in the DN/spin-triplet $p$-wave superconductor junctions~\cite{Proximityp3} v) paramagnetic Meissner response ~\cite{Meissner,WPSKAHBRS98,TAGK05,Meissner10,SuzukiAsano1, SuzukiAsano2,SuzukiAsano3,Lutchyn2017}, and vi) anomalous surface impedance~\cite{Asano2011,PhysRevB.98.134508}.
+It has been also shown that the anomalous proximity effect can occur in topologically designed hybrid systems based on conventional spin-singlet $s$-wave superconductor systems with spin-orbit coupling and Zeeman effect ~\cite{Asano2013,Ikegaya,Ikegaya2016} and the anomalous proximity effect has been studied considering the classification of the topological nature of the Hamiltonian~\cite{Ikegaya2018}.
+In addition, there are several studies reporting that odd-frequency pairings appear as a Majorana fermion, which is a special type of the ZESABS in various topological superconducting systems ~\cite{Asano2013,Stanev,Ebisu,Sau2015,Ebisu2,Klinovaja2016,Cayao, BalatskyTI,Keidel,Breunig,Crepin,Kashuba}.